Battle of Ras Lanuf: Second phase

 By the evening of 10 March, all major news media were reporting that the town had fallen with large numbers of rebel fighters killed or captured, despite a denial from the rebel-led council in Benghazi.
 The government claimed that an estimated 1,500 rebel fighters had been captured.
 After the battle anti-Gaddafi fighters advised civilians to leave the area around Brega in expectation of continuing advances by government forces.

 On the morning of 11 March, the first loyalist ground troops entered the town with 150 soldiers, backed up by three tanks, and managed to get to the city center.
 At the same time, four transport boats came in from the sea and unloaded 40-50 soldiers each on the beach near the Fadeel hotel.
 They were engaged by hard-core rebel remnants, who had not retreated from Ra's Lanuf the previous day.
 Government troops captured the residential area, but the rebels continued to hold out in the oil port facilities for a few hours before they too retreated from Ra's Lanuf east of the city.
 The town had fallen.
 However, in the afternoon, the rebels regrouped, mounted a counteroffensive and managed to expel the loyalist forces from the eastern part of the town.
 Government soldiers still held the western part of the city and a stalemate soon developed.

 On 12 March, rebels fighting in Ra's Lanuf retreated in the afternoon to the town of Uqayla west of Brega and rebel leaders confirmed that pro-Gaddafi forces had driven them 20 km out of the town and captured the oil refinery.
 Later during the day, the government took foreign journalists to the city for confirmation of the town's fall.

 Aftermath

-After the battle the town was firmly in loyalist hands and government troops advanced further east taking the towns of Brega and Ajdabiya and arriving to Benghazi.
+After the battle the town was firmly in loyalist hands and government troops advanced further east taking the towns of Brega and Ajdabiya and reaching Benghazi.
 However, on 19 March, a military intervention by the UN started.
 The air strikes by Coalition aircraft pushed back government troops which allowed the rebels to retake a string of towns.
 On 27 March, pro-Gaddafi forces in Ra's Lanuf were observed retreating towards Sirte.
 This allowed the anti-Gaddafi forces to retake control of the city.
 However, this would not last and once again, just three days later, government troops routed the rebels during a counter-attack from Ra's Lanuf on 30 March, taking back the town.

 Anti-Gaddafi forces recaptured the city in August, but then on 12 September at least 15 oil refinery guards were killed and two wounded by pro-Gaddafi fighters.